HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: Experiments

 \subsection{Benchmarking Agents on HA-VLN 2.0}

-\textbf{HA-VLN-CE.}~We systematically benchmark two notable continuous navigation agents, BEVBert~\cite{an2023bevbert} and ETPNav~\cite{an2024etpnav}, together with our HA-VLN-CMA and HA-VLN-VL agents in Table~\ref{tab:comparision_a}.
+\textbf{HA-VLN-CE.}~We systematically benchmark several SOTA navigation agents, BEVBert~\cite{an2023bevbert}, ETPNav~\cite{an2024etpnav}, NaVid~\cite{zhang2024navid}, and Navila~\cite{cheng2025navila}, together with our HA-VLN-CMA and HA-VLN-VL agents in Table~\ref{tab:comparision_a}.
 Each approach is trained/evaluated under two configurations: \textbf{Retrained}, where agents are trained/evaluated solely on HA-VLN-CE benchmark (HA-VLN-CE simulator + HA-R2R instruction dataset), and \textbf{Zero-shot}, where agents are trained solely on VLN-CE benchmark (VLN-CE simulator + R2R-CE) and evaluated on our benchmark.
 Table~\ref{tab:comparision_a} shows pronounced gains when models incorporate HA-VLN-CE benchmark.
 For instance, BEVBert’s SR increases from 0.19 to 0.27 in seen split and from 0.15 to 0.21 in unseen.
-In stark contrast, Table~\ref{tab:havln-cross eval} shows that BEVBert trained on our benchmark performs comparably to the VLN-CE-trained one on VLN-CE benchmark (SR: 0.35 vs.\ 0.37).
+In contrast, Table~\ref{tab:havln-cross eval} shows that BEVBert trained on our benchmark performs comparably to the VLN-CE-trained one on VLN-CE benchmark (SR: 0.35 vs.\ 0.37).
 This bidirectional evaluation suggests that explicit references to dynamic crowd behavior enhance real-world navigational readiness and confirm the robustness of HA-VLN-CE.
-Figure~\ref{fig:appx_visual_2} presents navigation visualizations of HA-VLN-CMA$^{*}$ agent on the HA-VLN-CE benchmark, including one successful and one failed example.
+Fig.~\ref{fig:appx_visual_2} presents navigation visualizations of the HA-VLN-CMA$^{*}$ agent on HA-VLN-CE benchmark, including one successful and one failed example.
 These examples demonstrate that dynamic human activities indeed increase the difficulty of navigation, while also making the scenarios more realistic and reflective of real-world challenges.